-David has wide experience of claims arising out of damage to property, most of which are subrogated recovery actions (David’s instructions are split broadly equally between bringing and defending such claims) or disputes regarding insurance coverage.
+David has substantial experience of claims arising out of damage to property, most of which are subrogated recovery actions.
+Examples of his experience include:

-- Acted on behalf of insurers of a car dealership in respect of a subrogated recovery claim for a fire which caused substantial damage to the premises, and which was caused by a defective light fitting.
+- David acted on behalf of insurers of a car dealership in respect of a subrogated recovery claim for a fire which caused substantial damage to the premises, and which was caused by a defective light fitting.
 The matter settled at mediation.

-- Instructed as junior counsel on the team acting for Total (UK) Limited in defending claims arising out of the incident at the Buncefield Oil depot.
-He acted on 10 claims, each brought for in excess of £200k, and was led by Daniel Shapiro and Michael Curtis QC in a dispute pleaded at some £80m+.
+- He was instructed as junior counsel on the team acting for Total (UK) Limited in defending claims arising out of the incident at the Buncefield Oil depot in 2005.
+He acted on 10 claims, each brought for in excess of £200k, and was led by Daniel Shapiro (now QC) and Michael Curtis QC in a dispute pleaded at some £80m+.

 - Success in Metal-on-Metal hip group litigation

 - Wilkes v DePuy International Limited: Major decision under the Consumer Protection Act 1987